USS George H. W. Bush Conducts First RAS since DPIA

-Story by Mass Communication Specialist 3rd Class Bayley McMichael, USS George H. W. Bush (CVN 77) Public Affairs

-ATLANTIC OCEAN – The aircraft carrier USS George H. W. Bush (CVN 77) completed its first replenishment at sea (RAS) Sept.
-8 since entering Drydocking Planned Incremental Maintenance Availability in 2019.
+ATLANTIC OCEAN - The aircraft carrier USS George H. W. Bush (CVN 77) completed its first replenishment at sea (RAS) Sept.
+8 since entering Drydocking Incremental Maintenance availability in 2019.

 RAS is a method of transferring fuel, munitions, and stores from one ship to another while underway.
 RAS capability allows GHWB to refuel aircraft at sea, supporting mission capability and flexibility through sea-based logistics.

-GHWB took on over a million gallons of aircraft fuel from the Military Sealift Command fast combat support ship USNS Arctic (T-AOE 8) during the multi-hour evolution.
+GHWB took on over a million gallons of aircraft fuel from the Military Sealift Command fast combat support ship USNS Arctic (T-AOE-8) during the several hour evolution.
 It provided valuable training and experience for the navigation watch standers.

 “It is awesome to be a part of the team that is bringing GHWB back to the Fleet,” said Lt.
 Cmdr.
 Jessica Rogers, the GHWB’s officer of the deck during the replenishment.
 “I was honored to be the OOD for her 1st RAS since DPIA.
 It was a group effort by all hands involved and safely executed.”